Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

 Expanding the term $\sk(\rho\|\one)$ gives

 which yields the result.
 The bounds for the blind setting follow analogously. \end{proof}

-\begin{remark}~ \begin{enumerate}[(i)] \item We note that the `gap' in the second order asymptotic bounds \eqref{eq:blind-sc-second-order} for $m_b^{(1),\eps}(\rho)$ is due to the different error parameters $\eps$ and $\frac{\eps}{2}$ in \thref{thm:source-coding-one-shot}(ii).
+\begin{remark}~ \begin{enumerate}[(i)] \item We note that the `gap' in the second order asymptotic bounds \eqref{eq:blind-sc-second-order} for $m_b^{(1),\eps}(\rho)$ is due to the different error parameters $\eps$ and $\frac{\eps}{2}$ in \Cref{thm:source-coding-one-shot}(ii).
 Hence, our method only yields non-matching asymptotic bounds in the blind setting.
-Closing this gap and deriving a closed form of the second order asymptotic expansion as in the visible setting, \eqref{eq:sc-second-order}, remains an open question.
+This problem has since been resolved by Abdelhadi and Renes \cite{AR20}, who derived a closed form of the second order asymptotic expansion of blind quantum source coding.

-\item Using the result in \thref{thm:sc-second-order}, we are able to recover the second order asymptotics of classical fixed-length source coding derived by Hayashi (see Theorems 3 and 9 of \cite{Hay08}).
+\item Using the result in \Cref{thm:sc-second-order}, we are able to recover the second order asymptotics of classical fixed-length source coding derived by Hayashi (see Theorems 3 and 9 of \cite{Hay08}).

 \item Note that $\invP{\eps}>0$ for $\eps>\frac{1}{2}$, and therefore, the second order term in \eqref{eq:sc-second-order} is strictly negative.
 In this case, the compression rate to second order drops below the von Neumann entropy $S(\rho)$, as illustrated in Figure \ref{fig:below}, since the former is given by $\frac{an+b\sqrt{n}}{n}$ where $a=S(\rho)$ and $b=-\sqrt{\left(\tr[\rho(\log\rho)^2]-S(\rho)^2\right)}\,\Phi^{-1}(\eps)$.